MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 	![Set Linux Endpoints](images/vm-linux-set-endpoints.png)

-	_Set Linux Endpoints_
+	_Configure Linux Endpoints_

 1. After several minutes, the machine will be created too.
-This time we will use Putty to connect the that machine.
+This time we will use PuTTY to connect the that machine.
 Input the **DNS Name** of the linux machine into the Host Name, click **OK** to connect.

 1. Input the username and password, then you will see the welcome screen from that machine.